zackshapiro/docs/docs/dotnet/push-notifications.md

 Currently .NET SDK can receive push on Windows 8, Windows Phone 8, Xamarin iOS and Xamarin Android.

-### Push on Windows 8

-If you want to start using push on Windows 8, start by completing the [Windows 8 Push tutorial](/tutorials/windows-8-push-tutorial) to learn how to configure your app.
-Come back to this guide afterwards to learn more about the push features offered by Parse.

-### Push on Windows Phone 8

-Windows Phone 8 supports authenticated and unauthenticated push notifications.
-Authenticated push notifications are not supported at this time.
-In the meantime, enjoy toast push notifications without any required setup.
-Some things you need to keep in mind:

-*   The communication between Parse and Microsoft's cloud is unencrypted.
-The communication between your device and Parse will always be secure.
-*   You are limited to 500 pushes per day per subscription.

 ### Push on Xamarin iOS

-If you want to start using push on Xamarin iOS, start by completing the [iOS Push tutorial](/tutorials/ios-push-notifications) to learn how to configure your push certificate.
+If you want to start using push on Xamarin iOS, start by completing the [iOS Push tutorial](parse-server/push-notifications-ios.md) to learn how to configure your push certificate.

 ### Push on Xamarin Android

-If you want to start using push on Unity Android, start by completing [Android Push tutorial](/tutorials/android-push-notifications) to learn how to configure your app.
+If you want to start using push on Unity Android, start by completing [Android Push tutorial](parse-server/push-notifications-android.md) to learn how to configure your app.

 ## Installations